cs-namrata-mathur/widget-data-visualization/README.md

 ## Overview

-Use the Data Visualization Widget to represent advanced data sets and relationships in dashboards and reports.
-The Data Visualization widget uses sophisticated tools and techniques to represent complex data sets in a visual format.
-These visualizations are helpful for revealing intricate patterns, relationships, and insights that simple charts may not convey.
-Currently the following visualization are included:
+Use the Data Visualization Widget to display advanced datasets and relationships in dashboards and reports.
+The widget leverages sophisticated tools and techniques to to present complex data visually, helping to uncover intricate patterns, relationships, and insights that simple charts may not convey.
+The following visualization are currently available:

-- **Sunburst**:  A sunburst chart visualizes a hierarchical dataset  through a series of concentric rings, where the central ring represents the root category, each successive layer represents subcategories.
+- **Sunburst**:  A sunburst chart visualizes hierarchical data through a series of concentric rings.
+The central ring represents the root category, with each successive layer representing subcategories.
-- **Heat Map**: A heatmap is a graphical representation of data that uses a system of color coding to represent data values in a matrix.
+- **Heat Map**: A heatmap visually represents data using color coding to display values within a matrix.
-- **Tree Map**:  A hierarchical chart that uses nested figures, usually rectangles, to display data (categories).
-Each category is assigned a rectangle area with the subcategory rectangles nested inside.
-The area of each rectangle is proportional to the data value it represents.
+- **Tree Map**:  A tree map visualizes hierarchical data with nested figures, usually rectangles.
+Each rectangle’s area is proportional to the data value it represents, with subcategories nested inside the parent category.
-- **Word Cloud**: A word cloud is is a visual representation of text data, which are typically single words, whose importance is shown by their font size or color.
-The more important the word is the larger it gets displayed.
+- **Word Cloud**: A word cloud visually displays text data, typically consisting of individual words, with their importance indicated by font size or color.
+Words of greater importance are displayed in larger sizes.